 - Be clear on conventions and local rules prohibiting or restricting certain animal products.

-The Convention on International Trade in Endangered Species (CITES) is an international governmental agreement prohibiting the trade of wild animals5.In addition, many countries have supplementary laws to govern the trade in animal products than can vary significantly between different markets.
+The Convention on International Trade in Endangered Species (CITES) is an international governmental agreement prohibiting the trade of wild animals5.In addition, many countries/territories have supplementary laws to govern the trade in animal products than can vary significantly between different markets.
 For example, while it is illegal to import dog or domestic cat hair into Europe it is permitted in some parts of Asia.

 - Secure necessary certification where required.

 In some instances additional certification will be needed to import goods.